 Like many people, I have decided that this year I am going to work harder to get healthier.
 I already eat the recommended amount of fruits and vegetables every day.
 But, I also know that cooking them removes many of the nutrients that make them healthy.
 So, I am going to jump on the juicing bandwagon.
 I made it my mission to learn everything I could about juicing and what the best masticating juicer is on the market.

-- Top 10 The Best Juicing Blenders to Buy
+- Top 10 The Best Juicing Blenders to Buy in 2019

-- Best Masticating Juicers
+- Best Masticating Juicers in 2019

 - 1. The Editor's Pick: Omega J8006 Nutrition Center masticating Dual-stage Juicer Juice Extractor